dragonflyoss/d7y.io/docs/operations/best-practices/security.md

 ---

 This document provides an overview of Dragonfly security considerations.
-Dragonfly Security provides a comprehensive security solution to solve these issues.
-This page gives an overview on how you can use Dragonfly security features to secure your services, wherever you run them.
+Dragonfly security features provide strong identity, powerful policy, transparent TLS encryption, and authentication, authorization and audit (AAA) tools to protect your services and data.

 ## Peer's HTTP proxy

-Peer's HTTP proxy has a few options for security which are now all enabled by default in Dragonfly V2.20+:
+Peer's HTTP proxy has several security options that you need to configure according to the following documentation.

 - connections over TLS (SSL/HTTPS)
 - username+password basic-auth credentials

 ### HTTPS support

-If you need to use HTTPS proxy, you must configure the certificate, certificate authentication can be used simultaneously with Basic Authentication in order to provide a two levels authentication.
+If you need to use `HTTPS` proxy, you must configure the certificate, `certificate authentication` can be used simultaneously with `Basic Authentication` in order to provide a two levels authentication.
 Configure `dfdaemon.yaml`, the default path is `/etc/dragonfly/dfdaemon.yaml`, refer to [dfdaemon](../../reference/configuration/client/dfdaemon.md) config.

+> Notice: We recommend using `HTTPS`.

 <!-- markdownlint-disable -->